Home Telephone Location New Telephone Numbers

 Special permissions

-Standard cinema licence hours are Monday to Saturday, 8am - 1am the following morning.
+Standard hours: Monday to Saturday, 8am – 1am.

-If you want to show films outside these hours (or on a Sunday) you should include this by ticking the relevant boxes on the application or renewal form.
+If you want to show films outside these hours, or on Sundays, tick the relevant boxes on your application or renewal form.

-If you want to show films to children, you should tick the box ‘Special Permission for Children’s Showings’ on your application form.
+If you plan to show films to children, tick the ‘Special Permission for Children’s Showings’ box on your form.

-If you are usually exempt from needing a cinema licence, or you already have a cinema licence, but it doesn’t cover children’s showings, you need to notify us if you are going to show films to children.
+If you are usually exempt from licensing, or already hold a licence that does not include children’s showings, you must still notify us if you plan to screen films for children.

-If you intend to show a film which has not been classified by BBFC, contact us for advice.
+If you want to show a film without a BBFC certificate, contact us for advice.

-Once a cinema licence has been granted you must comply with all its terms and conditions.
+Once you have a cinema licence, you must follow all its terms and conditions.

-Please contact us for more information about standard cinema licensing conditions.
+Contact us if you would like more information about standard licence conditions.

 Offences

-We will then notify Northern Ireland Fire and Rescue Service and the Police Service of Northern Ireland.
+We will then inform the Northern Ireland Fire and Rescue Service and the Police Service of Northern Ireland.

-• the films are not shown for private gain – although you may charge sums to cover expenses, or
+• The films are not shown for private gain (though you may charge to cover costs), or

-• the main purpose of the premises or organisation is for showing films to children, such as in film clubs, or
+• The main purpose of your venue or organisation is to show films to children, or

-• your premises were used to show a film on more than three out of the last seven days.
+• You have shown films on more than three of the past seven days.

 Appeals

-If a grant, renewal or transfer of a cinema licence application is refused or where terms, conditions or restrictions are imposed, you have the right to appeal our decision to the County Court.
+If your application for a licence is refused or conditions are added that you disagree with, you can appeal to the County Court.

-A cinema licence is not granted until you receive formal confirmation from us.
-You should not show films at your premises until we issue you with a valid cinema licence.
+A licence is not valid until you receive written confirmation from us.
+Do not show films until your cinema licence has been officially issued.

 How to Apply